gregkim-aetna/documentdb-test/README.md

 The example code expects the `prescriptions` collection to exist in the database.

-The example `prescriptions` collection shows how to use DocumentDB JSON schema validation and is created with the following command in Mongosh after selecting a database:
+The example `prescriptions` collection shows how to use DocumentDB JSON schema validation and is created with the following command in mongosh after selecting a database:

 Before running the example code, create the `prescriptions` collection.